neumino/neumino.github.io/movies.md

-### The Beach House
+### Tremors: Shrieker Island
-*Released on 2020-10-22, vote average 5.8*
+*Released on 2020-10-20, vote average 7.5*

-A romantic getaway for two troubled college sweethearts turns into a struggle for survival when unexpected guests - and the surrounding environment - exhibit signs of a mysterious infection.
+Graboids are illegally taken to a new island resort by a rich playboy as a dangerous form of trophy hunting, and Burt Gummer steps up to save the day.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/GLa9mY4FUBM?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/SJv6PticavQ?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>